Will Trump be allowed to run for a 3rd term?

 Contract Snapshot

-The market resolves to "Yes" if, before January 1, 2029, the 22nd Amendment is repealed by a new Constitutional Amendment, or if the Supreme Court rules that the 22nd Amendment permits individuals to be elected President three or more times under specific circumstances.
-Otherwise, it resolves to "No".
-If the "Yes" condition occurs, the market closes and expires early; otherwise, it closes by January 1, 2029, at 10:00 am EST.
+The market resolves to "Yes" if, before January 1, 2029, the 22nd Amendment is repealed by a subsequent Constitutional Amendment, or the Supreme Court rules that it permits individuals to be elected to the Presidency at least thrice.
+Otherwise, the market resolves to "No" by January 1, 2029, at 10:00 AM EST. If the "Yes" event occurs, the market closes early, with outcomes verified by the Library of Congress and The New York Times.

 Available Contracts